DIY – Cinnamon Chips

 This is to you from me – No thanks necessary.

-Now if you’ll excuse me, I have to impress my boy with some cinnamon swirl muffins.
-I’m trying to score a googly eyed look.
-Oh, and I have to attend to this tongue, who with the stealth of a Ninja warrior is trying to make its way back into that dang cut.
+Now if you’ll excuse me, I have to attend to this tongue – Who with the stealth of a Ninja warrior is trying to make its way back into that dang cut.

 *Sigh*…